CHARACTERISTICS OF THE CLASS

 Ability to determine the appropriate skill level for participants.

-Ability to responsibly oversee the use of the swimming pool for swim lessons.
+Ability to responsibly oversee and coordinate the schedule of the swimming pool for swim lessons.

 Ability to investigate and resolve citizen complaints and inquiries.